Female student fatally 'trampled' at rowdy Dunedin party: witness

 "It's news no parent wants to hear.
 They live outside of Dunedin and they've been told of their daughter's death this morning."

-Gray said the family have been offered support by police, University of Otago and Victims Support.
+Gray said the family have been offered support by police, University of Otago and Victim Support.

-Police said the staircase in the house did not collapse, and they now have to determine what occured, which will include and examination of the scene, gathering information from people at the party and making a number of other enquiries.
-Police are also working closely with the Vice Chancellor of Otago University.

-"Police are interested to hear from all people who attended the party."

 Student fatally 'trampled': Witness